fr-ser/confluent-kafka-memory-check/README.md

 The observations are based on the output below.

+As all consumers behave the same way it stands to reason that the issue is with Python itself.

 Confluent:

 - The simple consumer takes about 20MB of memory in an idle state in the beginning.